ayonli/injectable-ts/README.md

 ## Inheritance Support

-If a class is decorated with `@injectable`, or it extends the base class `Injectable`, then itself and it's offspring are all injectable to other classes.
+If a class is decorated with `@injectable`, or it extends the base class `Injectable`, then itself and its offspring are all injectable to other classes.
 Please check the [example](./example-inheritance/index.ts).

 Any injectable class, when injected to a instance, it will carry a read-only